How We Work

 Working together in partnership

-We are interested in working with organisations to identify needs and to develop projects which address them.
+We are interested in working with organisations to identify needs and develop projects which address them.
 We often play a role in the development of new initiatives.
-For example, we convened the organisations that form the Making Every Adult Matter coalition, which tackles the overlapping problems of homelessness, offending, addiction and mental health issues, and the organisations that developed the Campaign to End Loneliness which supports isolated older people.
+For example, we convened the organisations that form the Making Every Adult Matter coalition and the organisations that developed the Campaign to End Loneliness.

-Most of our support is proactive.
-We like to identify the organisations that we want to work with through a process of research, engagement in a wide range of networks and open consultations.
+Most of our support is proactive – we identify the organisations that we want to work with through research, engagement in a wide range of networks and open consultations.
 We sometimes issue ‘calls’ for applications.

 We are very interested in working collaboratively with other funders to support projects that help us meet our priorities.